Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Experimental Perspectives and Conclusions

 The predicted effects of the non-local interactions are readily measurable in experiment.
 They lead to a hysteretic dependence of the multi-photon resonance condition, wherein the form and position of the lobular pattern is determined by the direction of the drive (Fig.~\ref{Fig6}).
 Furthermore, a multi-valued hysteretic behaviour is found as a consequence of a spatial ordering of the excitons in the moir\'e sites.
 The form of these steady states could be experimentally detected by spatially resolving the positions of the excitons~\cite{Lagoin2022}, but their existence is also apparent in measurements of the multi-stable hysteretic states of the cavity field~\cite{Baas2004,Paraiso2010} (see Fig.~\ref{Fig8}).

-Moir\'e systems are versatile platforms that allow for the control and manipulation of the excitonic properties over a wide range of parameters and our study encourages further studies to understand the behaviour of moir\'e excitons in different contexts.
+Moir\'e systems are versatile platforms that allow for the control and manipulation of the excitonic properties over a wide range of parameters, for instance, by twisting the relative angle between the layers or by inserting an insulating layer between them to control the moir\'e superlattice properties and the features and degree of hybridisation of the excitons~\cite{Jiang2021}.
+Our study encourages further studies to understand the behaviour of moir\'e excitons in different contexts.
 For instance, an intriguing avenue is to understand the interplay between multiple excitonic states, the strong exciton interactions, and the light-matter coupling.
 Another possibility is the study of the multi-photon lasing in the presence of non-local interactions~\cite{Camacho2021}.
 In addition, the role of free carriers has been demonstrated to be a powerful tool with which to control optical non-linearities in van der Waals heterostructures~\cite{Sidler2017,Julku2021,Tan2020,Emmanuele2020, Bastarrachea2021}.
 The formation of moir\'e trions has been recently experimentally reported~\cite{Liu2021,Shimazaki2020} and the nature of the optical signatures of trion-polaritons stands as an interesting open question~\cite{Camachosoon}.